-The “French” vodka — which, to be fair, is currently produced in France — was the brainchild of an American businessman, Sidney Frank, founder of the Sidney Frank Importing Company and (eventual) self-made billionaire.
+The “French” vodka — which is currently produced in France — was originally the brainchild of American businessman Sidney Frank, billionaire founder of the Sidney Frank Importing Company.

 Jäger and Grey Goose are step brothers.

 Sidney Frank, the same guy behind the “Grey Goose” concept, started his importing company in 1972.
 Among his first product successes?
 Jägermeister.
 It wasn’t overnight, but Frank saw some promise in the stuff, and by the mid ‘80s, so did college kids.
 With a little help from a squadron of liquor ladies dubbed the “Jägerettes,” Frank brought us all the pleasure of knocking back shots of a rich, dark German liqueur in far too large a quantity.

 The brand preceded the booze.

 Before a single drop of Grey Goose had been distilled, the brand was already in the works.
 Frank had actually come up with the name first, and the rest — including the actual vodka — followed.